Deep cleaning of the air conditioner also involves the cleaning and disinfection of vents and ducts.

-Routine duct cleaning cuts down on costs and indoor air pollution.
-But how does duct cleaning work?
-We’re revealing how in our latest post.
+Routine air duct cleaning cuts down on costs and indoor air pollution.

 This decreases your indoor air quality, as it pushes in dust, mold and even deceased bug parts.
 You may notice you have to dust more often than usual.
 Or maybe a family member’s allergies flare up more frequently.

-Before you decide to hire an air duct cleaning expert, here are some things you need to know.
+Before you decide to hire an air duct cleaning & disinfection expert, here are some things you need to know.

 If you’ve recently had new ductwork installed, check with the supplier to determine the cleaning schedule.
 In most cases, the system components are cleanable and replaceable.